![]() |

 mainly the Amaba or one of her incarnations.
 After that, the Goddess kills the

-demon and the other deities are pleased.
+demon, and the other deities are pleased.
 Such a dance of pleasure occurs after

 the killing of a demon.
-Here the Goddess Bhadrakali is dancing, and other
+Here, the Goddess Bhadrakali is dancing, and other

 deities are looking at her with devotion.

 The Pahari, Kangra, Phad, Tanjore, and Deccan painters would love to paint the mythological subjects and the characters narrated in the scriptures of the Hindu religion.
 The artists belonging to the school of Mughal Miniatures had used this subject of Radha and Krishna extensively.
-[All the paintings are in Public Domain, taken from Wikimedia Commons]